 Chris Beer purchased his Our Town America franchise, which assists local business owners by reaching new movers in their area with enticing direct mail offers, in Atlanta in 1999.
 He shares insight into his franchising experiences and suggestions regarding how to strategically invest in a franchise with Franchise Business Review.

 I had been working in the corporate environment for nearly 15 years and decided I wanted to own a business of my own.

-It is important to not let the excitement related to possibly owning your own business take over before you take the necessary steps to ensure you are taking the correct course of action.
+“It is important to not let the excitement related to possibly owning your own business take over before you take the necessary steps to ensure you are taking the correct course of action.”